yassermb/ClassifyProteinDomains/README.md

-# ClassifyProteinDomains
+# Classification of protein domains families
-Protein language models for classification of protein domain families
+Using protein language models ProtTrans and ProSE for the classification of protein domain families given their sequence of amino acids.